 \section{Proof of the main theorem}

-The proof of Theorem \ref{MainThm} relies on martingale approximations and martingale limit theorems but we will need several modifications in our situation.
-We begin with the following result which can be found in various forms in the literature (see, for instance, Section 2 in Ch.
-VIII of \cite{JS} and close versions in Theorem 18.2 in \cite{Bi} and Theorem 4.1 in \cite{HH}).
-Let $\{U_{N,n}: n\ge 1\}$ be a triangular array of random variables satisfying the following conditions,
+The proof of Theorem \ref{MainThm} relies on martingale approximations and martingale limit theorems, but we will need several modifications in our situation.
+We begin with the following result which can be found in various forms in the literature (see, e.g., Section 2 in Chapter VIII of \cite {JS} and close versions in Theorem 18.2 in \cite{Bi} and Theorem 4.1 in \cite{HH}).
+For each $N$ let $\cG_{N,n}, n=1,2,\ldots\,$, be a filtration of $\sigma$-algebras and let $\{U_{N,n}\dvtx n\ge1\}$ be a triangular array of random variables satisfying the following conditions: